Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

-These gains come with trade-offs in compilation success and regression metrics.
-Compilation success decreases for both agents: \qwencode drops from 98\% to 96\%, while \geminicli declines from 98\% to 90\%.
-Regression reduction also changes: \qwencode moves from +0.31 to -1.00, and \geminicli decreases from +1.00 to +0.36.
-These changes suggest that \toolname encourages more exploratory repair attempts, occasionally leading to syntactic errors or unintended side effects.
-However, the overall repair success for \geminicli, 6 additional correct fixes, demonstrates that the accuracy gains outweigh the quality penalties in the aggregate.
+\begin{change} These gains come with trade-offs in compilation success and regression metrics.
+Compilation success remains unchanged for \qwencode at 93.90\%, while it decreases for \geminicli from 98.78\% to 92.68\%.
+Regression reduction also changes: \qwencode moves from -1.30 to -1.62, and \geminicli moves from -0.96 to -1.78. \end{change} These changes suggest that \toolname encourages more exploratory repair attempts, occasionally leading to unintended side effects.
+However, the overall repair success for \geminicli, \changeinline{8} additional correct fixes, demonstrates that the accuracy gains outweigh the quality penalties in the aggregate.
 The trade-offs reflect a fundamental challenge in agentic repair: a richer context enables more ambitious fixes but also increases exploration risk.